 My wife Miki is vegan; because of this, 90-95% of my meals are vegan.
 I have learned to sympathize with her whenever I see a vegan character in a film – rare as they are – because they're usually depicted as pretentious, misguided, and annoying.
-Many vegans actually are all these things, but they're not doing the world any harm, and I'm tired of seeing them be the butt of stupid jokes by my fellow omnivores.
+Sure, some vegans are all of these things, but they're not doing the world any harm, and I'm tired of seeing them be the butt of lame jokes told by my fellow omnivores.

 It was thus with keen anticipation that we saw writer/director Mike White's Year of the Dog, knowing not only that some of its characters are vegan, but that White himself is vegan – Miki and I have seen him dining, often alone, at a local vegan restaurant on several occasions.

-The downside of knowing about White's veganism is that my perceptions were initially biased about what is, ultimately, an ambiguous film.
+The downside of being familiar with White's own dietary choices is that my perceptions were biased about what is ultimately an ambiguous film.